This article is written by Guest Writer Steve – Head of Media at Home Of Transformation – H.O.T., Nairobi, Kenya.

 We are looking forward to Steve being a regular weekly author on Exploramum.com, and we hope he encourages you with his passion to help the youth of the world.

-NB: Any person captured in the photographs in this article do not represent anyone related to this story and are simply photographs to emphasise the story. they do not in any way refer to these persons as disadvantaged, nor are we stating they are introverts
+NB: Any person captured in the photographs in this article do not represent anyone related to this story and are simply photographs to emphasize the story. they do not in any way refer to these persons as disadvantaged, nor are we stating they are introverts